DATASCI 185: Introduction to AI Applications

 • Woebot (2017): first major CBT-based chatbot, 2M+ users.
 Follows clinical CBT protocols, not a free-form LLM

 • Replika: not therapy, but an “AI companion.”
-People form real emotional attachments
+People form real emotional attachments (more on the risks of this shortly)

-• Best recent evidence: Habicht et al. (2025, JMIR).
-Generative AI used alongside group therapy for real patients
+• Best recent evidence: Habicht et al. (2025, JMIR): Generative AI used alongside group therapy for real patients

 • Improvements in clinical outcomes and patient engagement